intel/rsp-sw-toolkit-im-suite-food-safety-service/README.md

 ### Configuration variables

-- `freezerReaderName` Name of the Intel© RSP readers for destination.
+- `freezerReaderName` Name of the Intel® RSP readers for destination.
 - `emailSubscribers` String comma separated of emails to receive notifications.
 Example: "your@email.com,your@email2.com"
 - `trackingEPCs` String comma separated of EPC tags that want to be tracked.
 Example: "30143639F8419145BEEF0000,30143639F8419145BEEF0001"
 - `temperatureSensor` EdgeX's device name of the temperature sensor for ambient temperature value.